Pregnancy is a significant and special time in a woman’s life. In Islam, pregnancy is a blessed journey with deep physical and spiritual importance.

 Islam emphasizes taking care of the mother’s health during pregnancy.
 It is essential for the mother to stay healthy, as her health directly affects the child.
 Islam guides mothers to eat well, rest, and seek emotional support.
 At the same time, the health of the baby is equally important.
-The unborn child’s rights are respected from the moment of conception.

 This article will explore the Islamic views on pregnancy.
 We will look at the importance of caring for both the mother and child.
 We will also talk about spiritual care, including Duas (prayers) for expecting mothers.
 These prayers are meant to help with protection, ease, and blessings during pregnancy.
 Understanding these teachings can help Muslim families approach pregnancy with faith, peace, and purpose.